REGULAR MEETING Ė ZONING BOARD OF APPEALS Ė CITY OF NOVI

 Nancy McKernan Ė Recording Secretary

-Chairman Brennan indicated we do have a quorum present and the Meeting is now in session.
-The Zoning Board of Appeals is a hearing board empowered by the Novi City Charter to hear appeals seeking variances from the application of the Novi Zoning Ordinances.
+Chairman Brennan indicated we have a full Board present tonight.
+The Meeting is now in session.
+The Zoning Board of Appeals is a Hearing Board empowered by the City Charter to hear appeals seeking variances from the application of the Novi Zoning Ordinance.
 It takes a vote of at least four (4) Members to approve a variance request and a vote of the majority to deny.
-We do have a full Board and any decision on cases heard tonight will be final.
+We do have a full Board, so any decisions tonight will be final.

 APPROVAL OF AGENDA